karma-runner/karma/docs/about/03-migration.md

 ## NPM complaining
-In some cases NPM can run into dependency tree issues during the migration process.
+In some cases, NPM can run into dependency tree issues during the migration process.
 If you are faced with an "unsatisfied peer dependency" error, removing all of the packages (`rm -rf ./node_modules`) and installing them again should clear up the issue.

 If you have any other issues, please ask on the [mailing list].